cytoscape/py4cytoscape/doc/concepts.rst

 * `Calling Cytoscape Apps`_ shows how to call Cytoscape apps that support automation.

-* `sandboxing`_ shows how to limit Cytoscape to accessing files in particular directories.
+* `Sandboxing`_ shows how to limit Cytoscape to accessing files in particular directories.

 .. _missing-functions: